PerfVec/PerfVec/README.md

 3. Generate a training dataset from all gem5 instruction execution traces.
 For each program, first generate an input file, similar to [Step 2](#inputgen) of the first example.
-Then generate an output file that combines to-be-predicted instruction latencies on all microarchitectures using the following commands.
+Then generate an output file that combines instruction latencies on all microarchitectures serving as prediction targets, using the following commands.

 ```
-./DP/buildComOut <input trace1> <input trace2> ...
+./DP/buildComOut <input trace on uarch 1> <input trace on uarch 2> ...
 python -m DP.inst2mmap -t -l=<# instructions in output> <output of the command above>
 ```